SHIVANGIJOSHI/my-deeplearning-practice/README.md

 # my-deeplearning-practice
-this repository is for self learning purpose..just to lay my hands on deep learning
+This repository is for self learning purpose..just to lay my hands on deep learning includes:-
+Keras